MitchellTR/Scoreboard/README.md

 # Scoreboard
-A multiplayer, multi-game scoreboard app created with Node.js, Express, and postgreSQL
+A multiplayer, multi-game scoreboard app created with Node.js, Express, and postgreSQL back-end, and React front-end.